 During Family Weekend, Dominican invites students, parents, alumni, faculty and staff to explore the campus, experience Dominican traditions, and meet with students, alumni, faculty, staff and friends.

-The event kicks off with Convocation where President Marcy recognizes the academic achievements of Dominican students.
+The event kicks off with Convocation where President Pitchford recognizes the academic achievements of Dominican students.
 The weekend includes entertainment, informative educational sessions, great meals, Dominican Penguin scrimmages, as well as fun family games.

 To celebrate the beginning of the holiday season, the Dominican community gathers to light the tree that marks the entrance to campus, directly outside of Angelico Hall.
 Students, faculty, staff and friends join for an evening of caroling, cookie decorating and hot cocoa and general holiday merriment.